nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/installing-the-nuxeo-platform-on-linux/java.net.SocketException-too-many-open-files.md

 Once you save file, you may need to logout and login again.

-To check whether changes are taken into account, open a new session with the user that starts the nuxeo process.
-And check that the change has been taken into account:
+To verify if the changes have been taken into account, open a new session with the user that starts the Nuxeo process, and check that the change has been taken into account:

 ```
 % su nuxeo